 Get Rid of Stuff

 One of the unexpected benefits of last-minute moves is that they force you to be ruthless in how you sort and pack.
-And this is a good thing since the more stuff you get rid of, the less you have to pack and move which equals less time and energy.
-Some people think that to save time, they should just pack everything they own and sort later.
+And this is a good thing, since the more stuff you get rid of, the less you have to pack and move, which ultimately means you spend less time and energy.
+Some people think that to save time, they should just pack everything they own and sort it later.
 Not so.
 Get rid of as much stuff as you can.

 If you haven’t used it or worn it for a year, give it away or toss it.
-Get the whole family involved by having them follow this rule and sorting through their stuff.
-My personal rule is, if, when deciding whether to keep or toss something, if I hesitate, I toss it.
+Get the whole family involved by having them follow this rule while sorting through their stuff.
+If you hesitate when deciding whether to keep or toss something, take this as your answer, and toss it.

 Call for Help

 - Professional packers can be called in to help with packing or to pack your entire household.
 It’s a great service that will save you a lot of time and headaches.
 Just keep in mind that if you’re trying to save money, professional packers can be expensive.
 Call around before you hire.